How We Romanticize Dysfunction (and Call It Love)

 You may have been told that staying and working it out is the mature choice.
 And yet, something inside you has been consistently signaling that something is off.

-For me, the emotional tone and recurring themes of my dreams were persistently revealing.
-I didn’t fully trust them at the time.
-But the same scenes and the same undercurrent of anxiety and longing returned again and again for years.
 My deeper self was trying to get my attention in other ways as well—through my body, my nervous system, and a constant sense of unease I couldn’t reason my way out of.
 When the relationship ended, the dreams and anxiety did too.

 Take your time with these questions.
 Journal honestly.